sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 sipsorcery webrtc echo-server --listen http://localhost:8080/    # run the echo server (ctrl-c to stop) sipsorcery webrtc echo http://localhost:8080/offer               # echo client against any echo server sipsorcery webrtc echo http://localhost:8080/offer --stun "turn:turn.example.com;user;pass" --relay-only

+# WebRTC video bench: measure the video SEND pipeline (no peer connection, DTLS or socket) to
+# answer "can this machine sustain a target resolution and frame rate", default 1080p30.
+The
+# pipeline is measured in stages via --encoder so the bottleneck can be isolated: none packetises
+# a target-sized frame flat out (the RTP packetisation ceiling), vp8 adds the managed Vpx.Net
+# codec, and ffmpeg/ffmpeg-piped add the native libvpx encoder in-process or via an external
+# ffmpeg process.
+Exits 0 if the target fps is met, 1 if below.
+sipsorcery webrtc video-bench                                      # 1080p30, packetise only sipsorcery webrtc video-bench --encoder vp8 --fps 30               # managed VP8 codec
+sipsorcery webrtc video-bench --encoder ffmpeg --width 1280 --height 720 --fps 60 sipsorcery webrtc video-bench --encoder ffmpeg-piped --cpu-used 8 --threads 4 -d 10
+# libvpx tuning (--deadline, --cpu-used, --threads) applies to the ffmpeg stages.
+The in-process
+# ffmpeg stage needs the FFmpeg shared libraries (winget/brew/apt install ffmpeg, or --ffmpeg-path).

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and